CodeYourFuture/syllabus/docs/git/index.md

 ## Let's do some homework (teacher-led demo)

-The file you opened, `README.md`, has a question in it.
+The file you opened, `file.txt`, has a question in it.
 We're going to answer the question, and submit it as if it was our homework.

 We can edit the file in VS Code to answer the question, and save it like normal.

 After we've saved the file, if we open up Github Desktop, something interesting has changed.
 On the left, it now says "1 changed file", and on the right, it shows us what the change was.
 Things we've removed get a red background, and things we've added get a green background.
+(If you've changed a line, the old version will appear with a red background, and the new version with a green background).

 This is a really useful way for us to check over our homework before submitting it.
 If we've accidentally deleted things, or changed things we didn't mean to, we can notice now, and un-do them by editing the file again.

 When we're happy with our change, we can press the "Commit to main" button.
-That tells Git "This change is a good change, I want to keep it".
+That tells Git "This change is an interesting change, I want to keep it".
+You don't need to wait until you've got your answers perfect before committing, in fact it's better to make lots of commits as you work - we'll come back to this in a bit!

 Now, because we committed a change, our copy of the repository is different from CodeYourFuture's copy.
 Github Desktop now gives us a new button: "Push origin" ("origin" is what Git calls "where I cloned this repository from").
 If we press it, it will try to send our change to the CodeYourFuture version.

 We didn't have this button before, because we hadn't committed any changes.
 There's an important distinction here: When we save files in VS Code, we store them in the file on our computer, but Git doesn't automatically commit them.
 It notices the changes (it showed them to us!), and asks us if we want to commit them.
-TODO: I'm not in love with any ways of describing "when to commit"...
+We'll talk about when you want to commit later on today.

 So, we're happy with our homework, we've committed it, let's try pushing it!